ryanmcgrath/react-iconpack/README.md

 - The aforementioned **React Component**, which transparently handles mapping between SVG and IMG tags in various browsers.
 It's optimized to be fast, and comes with no external dependencies beyond React itself.

-- _**Bonus:**_ react-iconpack ships with **over 1,000 ready to use SVG icons** from various different open source projects.
+- _**Bonus:**_ react-iconpack ships with **over 1,000 ready to use SVG icons** from various different icon projects.
 Hit the ground running and avoid the tedious task of gathering all the assets you need.

 Installation and Usage
 ==============